outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

     			- Processed foods and drinks high in sugar such as sodas should be avoided

 		- for patients with organ damage, a subset and sequence of strategies are useful
-			- avoiding substances that damage organs (thunder god vine, magnolia/honokiol, fenistein, quercetin, emodin, caveolin, parsley, baicalin, resveratrol, coffee, apigenin, turmeric, holy basil, ginger, propolis, berberine, chicory, uncaria tomentosa, withaferin, saffron, green tea, etc, are all damaging to kidneys in normal doses, despite being useful against cancer)
+			- avoiding substances that damage organs (thunder god vine, magnolia/honokiol, fenistein, quercetin, emodin, caveolin, parsley, baicalin, limonene, resveratrol, coffee, apigenin, turmeric, holy basil, ginger, propolis, berberine, chicory, uncaria tomentosa, withaferin, saffron, green tea, etc, are all damaging to kidneys in normal doses, despite being useful against cancer)
-			- using less damaging anti-cancer substances in small doses (citicoline, luteolin, astragalus, chamomile, short-chain fatty acids from resistant starch/inulin/pectin/fructooligosaccharides, lactoferrin, sulforaphane, fisetin, etc) during initial reduction phase
+			- using less damaging anti-cancer substances in small doses (luteolin, astragalus, chamomile, short-chain fatty acids from resistant starch/inulin/pectin/fructooligosaccharides, lactoferrin, sulforaphane, fisetin, etc) during initial reduction phase
 			- glucose and methionine/cysteine/glutamine/amino acid/collagen starvation (eating mostly just a low-nutrient oil like refined almond oil and resistant starch for calories (or a water fast) with other less harmful anti-cancer substances to reduce tumors in initial reduction phase)
 			- once kidney function is back to normal, smaller doses of the harmful substances can be tried, after the initial reduction phase for prevention of reoccurrence

+		- cancers of the breast/ovary/uterus, endometriosis, or uterine fibroids
+			- Chamomile is contraindicated

-		- for people with hormone-sensitive cancers, some substances are contraindicated
+		- hormone-sensitive cancers
-			- ginseng, soy
+			- ginseng, soy are contraindicated

-		- for people with autoimmune disease, some substances are contraindicated
+		- autoimmune disease
-			- astragalus
+			- astragalus is contraindicated

 		- use a few substances with a high range of functionality rather than targeting one pathway (if the mechanism of the specific cancer or cancer type is not known)
 			- Resveratrol, ginger, saffron, fisetin, quercetin, propolis, chicory, uncaria tomentosa, curcumin, withaferin from ashwagandha or similar compounds like ginsenoside from ginseng, EGCG from green tea, selenium, vitamin C